WE NEED YOUR FINANCIAL SUPPORT!

-Since 1999, the property occupying the former Carpenter’s Union Hall has operated as a non-profit hostel with the purpose of helping make the Monterey Peninsula more accessible to all, though especially younger travelers.
+Since 2000, the property occupying the former Carpenter’s Union Hall has operated as a non-profit hostel with the purpose of helping make the Monterey Peninsula more accessible to all, though especially younger travelers.
 Hostels are visitor accommodation facilities that offer more-affordable sleeping options such as shared dormitories and private accommodations.
 Emphasis is placed on shared amenities like a community kitchen, open workspaces, and lounge areas.
+Guests share resources while traveling to reduce their impact on the planet.

 WE LOOK FORWARD TO HOSTING YOU SOON!